jylhakos/access_control_sawtooth_rest_api/README.md

 `$ sudo vi /etc/apache2/sites-available/000-default.conf`

-ProxyPassReverse directive is required to ensure that headers are modified to point to the reverse proxy instead of Hyperledger Sawtooth's REST API.
+ProxyPassReverse directive is required to make sure that headers are modified to point to the reverse proxy instead of the URL from Hyperledger Sawtooth's REST API.

 Add the following contents to 000-default.conf file.